The Schumacher Lab may accept graduate students for the 2018-2019 academic year.

 In addition to filling out the application, the School of Psychology page for Prospective Graduate Students has information on admissions requirements and financial aid.
-You can also view the 2013 School of Psychology Student Handbook to get a sense of the courses and and other degree requirements for the Cognition and Brain Science and other areas of the School of Psychology.
+You can also view the 2017 School of Psychology Student Handbook to get a sense of the courses and and other degree requirements for the Cognition and Brain Science area.
 We also encourage you to contact Dr. Schumacher or our graduate students if you have questions about our lab, our graduate program, or graduate school in general.

 Undergraduate Students and Research Assistants